csm-actions/securefix-action/README.md

 ![Image](https://github.com/user-attachments/assets/383de1da-a267-4f96-a86c-9151d66cebc5)

 1. The client workflow uploads fixed files and metadata to GitHub Actions Artifacts
-2. The client workflow creates an issue label to the server repository (The label is deleted immediately)
+2. The client workflow creates an issue label to the server repository
 3. The server workflow is triggered by `label:created` event
+4. The server workflow deletes the issue label
-4. The server workflow downloads fixed files and metadata from GitHub Actions Artifacts
+5. The server workflow downloads fixed files and metadata from GitHub Actions Artifacts
-5. The server workflow validates the request
+6. The server workflow validates the request
-6. The server workflow pushes a commit to the client repository
+7. The server workflow pushes a commit to the client repository

 ### :bulb: Why are labels used?